ansible-collections/ibm_zos_cics/docs/source/playbooks.rst

 and group variables files may help you organize your variable values more easily.
 An example of one of these variable files is the `zos_host.yml`_ file included with the `deploy_program sample`_, which is used to provide the required environment variables.
+Another such example is the `variables.yml`_ file included with the `CICS provisioning`_ playbook.

+The properties that define the environment variables are as follows:

-The value for the property **BPXK_AUTOCVT** must be configured to ``ON``.
+- **BPXK_AUTOCVT**: The value must be ``ON``.

-The value for the property **ZOAU_HOME** is the ZOA Utilities install root path;
+- **ZOAU_HOME**: The value of this property identifies the ZOA Utilities install root path.
+For example: ``/usr/lpp/IBM/zoautil``
-for example, ``/usr/lpp/IBM/zoautil``.

-The value for the property **PYTHONPATH** is the ZOA Utilities Python library path; for example, ``/usr/lpp/IBM/zoautil/lib/``.
+- **PYTHONPATH**: The value of this property identifies the ZOA Utilities Python library path.
+For example: ``/usr/lpp/IBM/zoautil/lib/``

-The value for the property **LIBPATH** is both the path to the Python libraries on the target and the ZOA Utilities Python library path separated by colons ``:``; for example, ``/usr/lpp/IBM/zoautil/lib/:/usr/lpp/rsusr/python39/lib:/lib:/usr/lib:.``.
+- **LIBPATH**: The value of this property specifies both the path to the Python libraries on the target and the ZOA Utilities Python library path, separated by colons ``:``.
+For example: ``/usr/lpp/IBM/zoautil/lib/:/usr/lpp/rsusr/python39/lib:/lib:/usr/lib:.``

-The value for the property **PATH** is the ZOA utilities BIN path and the Python interpreter path; for example, ``/usr/lpp/IBM/zoautil/bin:/usr/lpp/rsusr/python39/bin/python:/bin``.
+- **PATH**: The value of this property identifies the ZOA utilities BIN path and the Python interpreter path, separated by colons ``:``.
+For example: ``/usr/lpp/IBM/zoautil/bin:/usr/lpp/rsusr/python39/bin/python:/bin``

-The included sample variables file (zos_host.yml) contains variables specific to the playbook as well as the following:

 .. code-block:: yaml